algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 [^5]: DOSBox is a simulator of the MS-DOS environment.

 [^6]: An Operating System (OS) is the low-level software that supports a computer's basic functions, such as scheduling tasks and controlling peripherals.

+[^7]: The Netwide Assembler (NASM) is an assembler and disassembler for the Intel x86 architecture.
+It can be used to write 16-bit, 32-bit (IA-32) and 64-bit (x86-64) programs.